-VPNs hide your IP address and physical location while encrypting your internet traffic so that no one can tell who you are, where you are, or what you’re doing online.
-That’s why VPN means virtual private network — it’s an on-demand private tunnel through the internet.
+VPN services also help you bypass censorship, get around content blocks, and unlock website restrictions.
+By encrypting your internet traffic, VPNs hide your IP address and physical location, so that no one can tell who you are, where you are, or what you’re doing online.
+That’s why VPN means virtual private network — it’s an on-demand, private tunnel through the internet.

 What does VPN stand for?

-A VPN is virtual because it’s created digitally — there isn’t a physical cable that reaches from your device directly to the VPN server.
+A VPN is virtual because it creates a digital tunnel — there isn’t a physical cable that reaches from your device directly to the VPN server.

 A VPN is private because it encrypts your data and hides your IP address.